 When to Visit

-The park is open year-round, 24/7.
-If you want to avoid crowds, don't visit between mid-June and mid-August, when the park is most popular.
-May and June offer great opportunities to view wildflowers.
-The fall is a beautiful time to visit, especially sunny September.
+The park is open year-round but if you want to avoid crowds don't visit between mid-June and mid-August, when the park is busiest.
+The months of May and June offer great opportunities to view wildflowers.
+The fall is a beautiful time to visit, especially on sunny September days.
 The land turns red and gold and offers unbelievable fall foliage viewing.
 For those seeking winter activities, visit the park for snowshoeing and skiing.